rgiovani/data-search/readme.md

 - **true:** changes the return to an array with all objects from dataset.
 - **false:** changes the return to an empty array.

-**IMPORTANT:** These returns use the \'all\' parameter when nothing is found by the search.
-But don't worry, it is not necessary to pass this parameter if you don't want to, it will always be false if it is not passed true.
+**IMPORTANT:** It is not necessary to pass this parameter \'all\' if you don't want to, it will always be false if it is not passed true.

 > Code:
 ```